 Choosing and installing a new boiler is often a matter of priority for many homeowners and property developers who need to get the heating and hot water back on as quickly as possible.
 But installing a new boiler effectively is something that needs to be done with care.
 In fact there are several important pointers to think about before installing any type of boiler.
 Even combination boilers.
 Here at Charter Heating, we are leading heating engineers and boiler experts.
-As a result, we have produced this guide to key considerations for your boiler installation.
+As a result, we have produced this guide to everything you should know about boiler installation.

 So, what are the considerations to be taken into account when installing any boiler?
 Well, there are several including: